splunk/public-o11y-docs/data-visualization/charts/chart-options.rst

 Drilldown link
 =============================================================================

 This option lets you add a drilldown link to the chart header when you view the chart in a dashboard.

 Providing a drilldown link helps other users in your organization navigate to other parts of Splunk Observability Cloud containing data related to the chart.
-You can also include dashboard variables and time range in the URL.
+You can include dashboard variables and time range in the URL.
 For more information on dashboard variables, see :ref:`customize-dashboard-variables`.

+For example, you want to add a link to an APM service map to your chart.